Vagus Nerve Girl

-I struggled with Crohn’s disease for 15 years before I found the clinical trial that changed my life.
+I struggled with Crohn’s disease and inflammatory arthritis for 15 years before I found the clinical trial that changed my life.
 I’m living proof of what happens when collaborations occur in this incredible new field of bioelectronic medicine.

 My life has since been separated into two distinct eras: pre-VNS and post-VNS.
 Allow me to explain…

 In 2017, my husband and I moved to Amsterdam for six months so that I could be implanted with a vagus nerve stimulator (VNS) that changed my life.
 I went from being a woman that sometimes needed a cane, and on really bad days a wheelchair, to a woman that now goes to the gym, runs, and strength trains.

 My VNS device modulates inflammation in my body by sending an electrical signal from my vagus nerve to my spleen, and there, through a series of chemical reactions, essentially ‘turns off’ excess inflammation.
 Within months of my device being turned on, I was in clinical remission for the first time since diagnosis.

 It’s now been nearly four years of being in remission.
 I am medication free, relying solely on my device.
 As you can imagine, it wasn’t always this peachy, though…